kritavatech/drift-ai/designs/README.md

-Screenshots, interface previews, and visual explorations related to Drift.
+UI/UX explorations and workflow drafts for Drift.